 The future of the club looks bright and in June 2014 the club took a strong squad to Skopje in Macedonia to play a series of games organised by Martin Ilievski.
-Another tour to Skopje will take place in July 2015.
+Two more tours to Skopje and Lake Ohrid took place in 2015 and 2016.

 This followed the 2010 tour to Budapest in Hungary.
 That trip saw Enfield play a top local team in the famous Olympic pool on Margit Island.

 It was a game that saw Enfield briefly leading, before the players realised the match was one hour long, a rolling clock and one, very long, quarter!

 Enfield also returned to Budapest in 2017 to watch the World Championships final and will be in Barcelona in July 2018 for the European Championships.